 During the 1980’s he was active in various Communist and Anarchist causes where an unerring instinct lead him to the losing side of every factional dispute.
-He has since adopted the working hypothesis that the creative life is itself a radical act in a world dedicated to exploitation and ignorance.
+He has since adopted the working hypothesis that the creative life is itself a radical act in a world dedicated to ignorance and exploitation.

 Christopher writes in English, Spanish and French and has translated poetry from those languages as well as Latin, Greek, Coptic and Guarani.
 He has performed in the U.S., Mexico, Canada and in 2012, at the Trianon Theater in Paris by invitation of jazz singer Mina Agossi .

-With the help of talented friends in the Twin Cities arts community, he has been able to produce his work in various media: a stage show, a web-tv show and a poetry/video book created with his son Ian.
+With the help of talented friends in the Twin Cities arts community, he has produced work in various media: a stage show, a web-tv show and a poetry/video book created with his son Ian.
 For his latest work he joined singer Tabatha Predovich and their band to produce and perform Invisible Jazz, a book/cd published by Musical Comedy Editions.
 Christopher is the recipient of a Verve grant from SASE and the Jerome Foundation.
 His works are available at Mayday Books in Minneapolis' West Bank as well as Amazon.com.

 Chaska Herald 1884

 Some families have skeletons in their closet.
 My family goes one better.